MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ## Next step

-To extend this Q# program and learn more about quantum entanglement, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).
+To learn more about quantum entanglement with Q#, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).
+This tutorial expands on the concepts covered in this quickstart and helps you write a more advanced entanglement program.